 - Click Next.

 It is recommended that you send a test email to verify that you have configured your email settings correctly.

-- Enter an email address that you can use to verify that the test email is delivered successfully, and click Send Email.
+- Provide an email address that you can use to verify that the test email is delivered successfully, and click Send Email.

-A notification will appear to indicate whether the email is sent successfully.
+A notification appears to indicate whether the email is sent successfully.
 You can check the portal logs for more information.

 - Click Finish to configure email settings.

 To disable email notifications from your organization, click Disable email settings.